Business owners contend with threat, reality of coronavirus

 Some owners are contending with outbreaks far away.
 Umberto Malesci’s wireless tech company, Fluidmesh Networks, has 10 staffers in Milan; more than 2,500 people have tested positive for the virus in Italy, with half in Lombardy, the region where Milan is located.

-"We had to switch to telecommute operations with essentially no notice," says Malesci, whose company also has 10 staffers in Brooklyn, New York, and another 10 scattered across the U.S. "The outbreak in Italy was unexpected and companies had to react within 24 hours."
+“We had to switch to telecommute operations with essentially no notice,” says Malesci, whose company also has 10 staffers in Brooklyn and another 10 scattered across the U.S. “The outbreak in Italy was unexpected and companies had to react within 24 hours.”

-Malesci is prepared to have U.S.-based staffers work from home if necessary.
-But he's finding that face-to-face meetings with some clients are impossible — some in North America have refused to meet with his staffers from Italy.

-"It's understandable and not a big deal in the short term, but it will impact the way we can do business on the long run," Malesci says.

 In Poland, where the government has warned it’s only a matter of time before the first case is confirmed, “people are more panicked day after day,” says Mike Jackowski, co-founder of Asper Brothers, a software development company based in Warsaw.